MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-deploy-app.md

 *ABC's* IT administrator then launches *CoolApp's* application as a service in their environment and embeds the details for the *CoolApp* application to work such as; application ID, tenant ID, and, the symmetric key.

+If the desired experience is to not provide the IT administrator of *ABC* with a UI dialog for the service principal information, then **Flow 2** is the method to follow.

 ## Flow 2: *ABC* IT Administrator provides the key to the *CoolApp* team

 Once *ABC's* IT Administrator creates the service principal, as shown in **Figure 1**, *ABC* provides the information to the *CoolApp* team.
 The *CoolApp* team then proceeds to embed the information in the *CoolApp* application for use in *ABC's* tenant.

-In both cases the authentication is done using the symmetric key.
-If the desired experience is to not provide the IT administrator of *ABC* with a UI dialog for the service principal information, then **Flow 2** is the method to follow.
-Sharing the symmetric key from *ABC’s* tenant does not give the *CoolApp* product administrative rights in *ABC’s* tenant environment.

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]